jdutton8/README-Generator2/response/README.md

  No guidelines.

 ## Tests
- None.
+ No tests.

 ## Licenses
- This project is licensed under 0
+ This project is licensed under MIT

 ## Questions
  Please direct any questions to: